 You can find digestive enzymes and probiotic supplements on Amazon or in your local grocery store.
 You can also help to repair your digestive system by consuming the following foods:

-If you take L-glutamine along with Alcohol Support and integrate some of the above recommendations to repair your gut health, then you’ll be well on your way to enabling your brain-body system to enjoy life without alcohol!
+If you take L-glutamine along with Calm Support and integrate some of the above recommendations to repair your gut health, then you’ll be well on your way to enabling your brain-body system to enjoy life without alcohol!

 And if you really want to stop giving a damn about alcohol when you see billboards advertising your once-favorite toxin (mine was Hendricks Gin), then check out my eBook, Drinking Sucks!